 I am a lecturer in the Department of Disability and Education.
 Since joining the department in 2014, I have enjoyed merging my feminist and cultural disability studies research interests with my teaching practice.
 I currently lead Level I Disability Studies in Education.
 Additionally, I teach and supervise research at undergraduate and postgraduate levels.
 I am a fellow of the Higher Education Academy and was awarded a PGCert in January 2017.

-I hold a Health Research PhD from Lancaster University, awarded November 2017.
-My doctoral research focused on the representation of disabled women in advertising and the ways in which cultural stereotypes surrounding disability and gender may impact on individual subjective wellbeing.
+I hold a Health Research PhD from Lancaster University.
+My doctoral research focused on the representation of disabled women in advertising and the ways in which cultural stereotypes surrounding disability and gender may impact on individual subjective well-being.
 I also hold a BA (first class Hons) and MA (Distinction) in Disability Studies.
-In 2015, I received the Centre for Culture and Disability Studies (CCDS) prize for research excellence.
-My main research interests are as follows: cultural representations of disabled women, the portrayal of disability in advertising and subjective wellbeing.
+In 2014, I received the Centre for Culture and Disability Studies (CCDS) prize for research excellence.
+I am an occasional member of the editorial board for the journal Disability & Society.

 My main research interests are as follows: feminist disability studies, cultural representations of disabled women, the portrayal of disability in advertising and subjective well-being.

 Houston, E. (2018) The impact of advertisements on women's psychological and emotional states: Exploring navigation and resistance of disabling stereotypes.
 Media, Culture & Society. doi: 10.1177/0163443718813484.